withastro/docs/src/pages/en/install/auto.md

 Astro will listen for live file changes in your `src/` directory, so you will not need to restart the server as you make changes during development.

-If you aren't able to open your project in the browser, go back to the terminal where you ran the `start` command to see what went wrong.
+If you aren't able to open your project in the browser, go back to the terminal where you ran the `start` command and look to see if an error occurred, or if your project is being served at a different URL than the one linked to above.

 ## Next Steps

 Success!
-You are now ready to start building with Astro!
+You are now ready to start building with Astro! 🥳

+Here are a few topics that we recommend exploring next.
+You can read them in any order.
+You can even leave our documentation for a bit and go play in your new Astro project codebase, coming back here whenever you run into trouble or have a question.

+📚 **Understand your codebase:** Learn more about Astro’s project structure in our [Project Structure guide](/en/core-concepts/project-structure/).

-📚 Learn how to add frameworks like React, Svelte, Tailwind and more in our [Integrations guide](/en/guides/integrations-guide/).
+📚 **Add a framework:** Learn how to extend Astro with support for React, Svelte, Tailwind and more in our [Integrations guide](/en/guides/integrations-guide/).

-📚 Learn how to deploy an Astro project to the web in our [Deployment guide](/en/guides/deploy/).
+📚 **Build your site:** Learn how to build and deploy an Astro project to the web in our [Deployment guide](/en/guides/deploy/).

-📚 Learn more about Astro’s project structure in our [Project Structure guide](/en/core-concepts/project-structure/).